Joseph Bazalgette: Sewer works

 Partly as a result of the Princess Alice disaster, extensive sewage treatment facilities were built to replace the balancing tanks in Beckton and Crossness in 1900.
 The biological treatment of sewage was first undertaken in 1885 by William Dibdin, chief chemist for the Metropolitan Board of Works, based on a proposal by Edward Frankland.

-The basic premise of this expensive project, that miasma spread cholera infection, was wrong.
+The basic premise of this expensive project, that miasma spreads cholera infection, was wrong.
 However, the new sewer system's unintended consequence was removing the causal bacterium from the water supply, thereby eliminating cholera in areas served by the sewers.
 Instead of the incorrect premise causing the project to fail, the new sewers mostly eliminated cholera, and also decreased the incidence of typhus and typhoid epidemics.

 Bazalgette's capacity for hard work was remarkable; every connection to the sewerage system by the various Vestry Councils had to be checked, and Bazalgette did this himself, and the records contain thousands of linen plans with handwritten comments in Indian ink on them "Approved JWB", "I do not like 6" used here and 9" should be used.
 JWB", and so on.